gaia-taipei/tw-firefox-weekly/JosephYeh.md

 ### Last week

 * [Firefox]
-    - [FIXED] Bug 1274609 - replace uses of Ci.nsIDOMNodeFilter constants

-    - [WORKSFORME] Bug 740213 - Investigate why :-moz-any-link is not being applied to text links in the privacy pane of In-Content preferences
+  - [FIXED] Bug 1017964 - In applications pane, Selected tree row should be scrolled into visible region when I move focus by keyboard.
+And Tree header should always be visible.

 ### This Week